Rstar1998/kai-cyber-web-service/README.md

 Here I have used `gin` framework for implementations of REST API web server.
 For database I have use `sqlite`. `main.go` will consist of gin server implementation.
 All implemetation of query and scan API are written in `handler.go`. `utils.go` will consist of implementation some commonly used functions.

+## Few Assumptions
+- For all scan API hits , previous data will be deleted and reloaded as per the file list in request ( to prevent duplication for multiple hits )

 # Running a locally

 Make sure you have docker desktop installed and running and port 8080 is free (no other service using port 8080)